Uterine balloon tamponade: Method

 Regardless of which device is used, all share the same basic components and method of application.
 The UBT generally consists of a balloon, a catheter or some form of tubing to inflate the balloon, and a syringe to inflate the balloon.
 Balloons range from home-grown interventions such as a condom or glove, to custom made silicone balloons.
 After performing uterine massage and evacuating the uterine cavity, the deflated balloon is inserted through the cervix into the uterine cavity in a semi-sterile fashion.
 Once positioned, the medical provider inflates the balloon, typically using saline, through the syringe and tubing, until bleeding slows or stops.
 A second, smaller balloon is sometimes included in UBT kits in order to secure the device inside the uterus.
 The patient should be monitored closely after insertion to observe for any further bleeding or clinical decompensation.
-If bleeding has ceased, balloons are left in place for anywhere from 24–36 hours in order to control postpartum hemorrhage, or until uterine contraction and subsequent expulsion of the device occurs.
+If bleeding has ceased, balloons are left in place for anywhere from 24 to 36 hours in order to control postpartum hemorrhage, or until uterine contraction and subsequent expulsion of the device occurs.
 If bleeding is not abated using UBT, operative intervention such as B-lynch sutures or obstetric hysterectomy, should be pursued.